meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/README.md

 ```
 To use vllm, do `pip install lm_eval[vllm]`.
 For a full list of supported vLLM configurations, please reference our [vLLM integration](https://github.com/EleutherAI/lm-evaluation-harness/blob/e74ec966556253fbe3d8ecba9de675c77c075bce/lm_eval/models/vllm_causallms.py) and the vLLM documentation.

-vLLM occasionally differs in output from Huggingface.
-We treat Huggingface as the reference implementation, and provide a script for checking the validity of vllm results against HF.
+vLLM occasionally differs in output from Huggingface. `lm-evaluation-harness` treat Huggingface as the reference implementation, and it provides a script for checking the validity of vllm results against HF.

 > [!Tip]
-> For fastest performance, we recommend using `--batch_size auto` for vLLM whenever possible, to leverage its continuous batching functionality!
+> For fastest performance, `lm-evaluation-harness` recommend using `--batch_size auto` for vLLM whenever possible, to leverage its continuous batching functionality!

 > [!Tip]
 > Passing `max_model_len=4096` or some other reasonable default to vLLM through model args may cause speedups or prevent out-of-memory errors when trying to use auto batch size, such as for Mistral-7B-v0.1 which defaults to a maximum length of 32k.